microsoft/vscode-docs/blogs/2016/08/15/introvideos.md

 One theme we hear from users new to VS Code is that they would like more on-boarding material.
 They want to be able to get up and running with VS Code quickly and be able to take advantage of its powerful features right away.

 To help new users, today we are announcing a set of introductory videos.
-These videos give a basic introduction to downloading and installing VS Code and using features like IntelliSense, debugging, version control and more.
+These videos give basic introductions to downloading and installing VS Code and using features like IntelliSense, debugging, version control and more.

 ## Take a Look

 Navigate to [Intro Videos - Overview](/docs/introvideos/overview.md) to get started.

-Below is the first video covering downloading, installing, and the basics of VS Code:
+Below is the first video covering downloading, installing, and the basics of using VS Code:

 <iframe src="https://www.youtube.com/embed/fpqy0ZkavWM?rel=0&amp;disablekb=0&amp;modestbranding=1&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

-See the full outline and additional learning resources [here](/docs/introvideos/basics.md).
+You can see the video outline [here](/docs/introvideos/basics.md) as well as additional introductory learning resources.

 We want your feedback.
 What other videos would you like to see?
 Leave feedback in [this survey](https://www.surveymonkey.com/r/H9W7K8J) or ping me on [Twitter](https://twitter.com/waderyan_).